The ACLU of North Carolina is turning 60, and we’re throwing a hootenanny!

 Recognition of distinguished honorees whose tireless work has advanced civil liberties.

-Inspiring words from local and national leaders.
+Inspiring words from local and national leaders, including ACLU National Executive Director Anthony Romero.

 Live performances by The Southern String Band, Rissi Palmer, and Husbandos.